-South Korea is home to one of the world’s most diverse and acquired cuisines that not only warms the hearts of locals and travelers alike but also fill their stomachs.
+South Korea is home to one of the world’s most diverse and acquired cuisines that not only warms the hearts of locals and travelers alike but also fills their stomachs.
 Even though Seoul showcases many globalized delicacies, the traditional favorites are loved the most.
 From twigim (튀김), or assorted fried foods, to naengmyeon (냉면), or cold noodles (great for the summer!) and kimchi jeon (김치전), or kimchi pancakes– the options are infinite!
 The list of restaurants and corners to find authentic Korean street food are endless, so here are a few of our favorite and unique places to start!

 Our Recommended Street Food Markets